bordoley/reactive-js/docs/modules/_functions_.md

 ▸ **pipe**<**T**, **A**>(`src`: T, `op1`: [Function1](_functions_.md#function1)‹T, A›): *A*

-Pipes the source value through a series of unary functions.
+Pipes `source` through a series of unary functions.

 **Type parameters:**